-- Turn the pot on to saute mode and add 1 tbsp olive oil and 1 tbsp butter.
+- Turn the pot on to saute mode and add 1 tablespoon olive oil and 1 tablespoon butter.
 Saute the onions until they start to caramelize, then add in the garlic, rosemary, bay leaf, salt, and peppercorns.

 - Deglaze the pot by pouring in the chicken broth.
 Scrape up any browned bits from the bottom.